HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 ![](images/db2-credential-highlighted.png)

-It can be seen in the function node in charge of formatting the data collected that there are two data transmission options are available:
+It can be seen in the function node in charge of formatting the data collected that there are two data transmission options available:

 ![](images/db2-flow-data.png)